admah/cypress-vscode-snippets/README.md

-# Cypress VS Code Snippets
+# Cypress VS Code Helpers

 A collection of Cypress templates and commands